dthx2710/Dolicon-Blue-Archive/src/pages/student/fina.md

 exSkill:
   exCost: 4
   exText: Ignores her attack delay 3 times and increases her attack by 29.1% (30
     sec).
 Reloads immediately upon using this skill.
+Ignores attack delay 4 times at EX level 3.
 normalText: When her HP is below 20%, she restores her HP by 355% healing power (Only once per battle).
 enhancedText: Increases critical rate by 14%.